pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Timex-TS2068.md

 It should be noted that the ZX Maths libraries are of a lower precision than both _genmath_ and _math48_ and are also less performant.
 As a trade off, the amount of memory used is much reduced.

+## ANSI Terminal

+Using the ANSI terminal forces the use of hires mode.
+You may want to consider using the ANSI/gencon bridge to facilitate screen mode handling.

 ## Generic console screen modes